spidasoftware/schema/README.md

 Would be a valid response object, that might be returned.

+### Allowed Methods

+HTTP says that GET calls should not modify data.
+So if you are making a call with our API and it is a modification or creation of the object stored in the application, you will need to do a POST.

 ### Schema Structure
 1. [v1](https://github.com/spidasoftware/schema/tree/master/v1) - the version 1 API main folder.
   1. [v1/spidacalc](https://github.com/spidasoftware/schema/tree/master/v1/spidacalc) - the main SPIDACalc folder.